Tokyo Olympics: Closing ceremony live | DW | 08.08.2021

 A Games like no other comes to an end in Tokyo on Sunday with the Olympics closing ceremony.
 Coronavirus restrictions will mean a very different look for the finale, while the Olympic baton will pass to Paris.

 The lights around the stadium drop and we see various patterns picked out in blue lights before the Olympic Rings blaze in the sky.
 Then the Tokyo Ska Paradise Orchestra take to the stage to provide the soundtrack to a dance routine that apparently is supposed to sum up a Sunday afternoon.
-That consists of juggling a football and dancing, for the most part.
+That consists of juggling a football, bike riding and dancing, for the most part.
+Hopefully we'll soon see the 'having a coffee and watching TV' section.

 The US team arrives loudly into the stadium.
 And having topped the medals table again at this Olympics, winning 39 golds and dominating many events, they have a lot to shout about.
 A glimpse of Alysson Felix too, who became the most decorated woman in Olympics track and field history, one of many great Olympics moments: